ietf-wg-cellar/ebml-specification/specification.markdown

 ## Data Size Format

 The Element Data Size expresses the length in octets of Element Data.
-The Element Data Size itself is encoded as a Variable Size Integer.
+The Element Data Size itself is encoded as a Variable-Size Integer.
 By default, Element Data Sizes can be encoded in lengths from one octet to eight octets, although Element Data Sizes of greater lengths **MAY** be used if the octet length of the longest Element Data Size of the EBML Document is